joelparkerhenderson/pitch-deck/README.md

 * Do you have any key distribution partnerships?
 * How does your success rely on these types of partnerships?

+## Slide 12: Investment

+* Ask for the money.
+* Why do you need the amount of money you are requesting?
+* What is your plan for using the money?

+## SixArm.com top six questions

+SixArm.com publishes the top six questions to answer immediately:

+1. Vision: Can you write a simple sentence summary of your idea and its value?

+2. Reason: What broad problem are you solving?
+What's a specific relatable example?

+3. People: Who are you focusing on helping?
+How do you reach them?

+4. Context: how does your idea fit among any related ideas, products, services, etc.?

+5. Proof: how do you demonstrate that your idea is worthwhile to try?

+6. Needs: What do you need to succeed, such as teammates, partnerships, investments, etc.?

 ## Twine alternative

 The company Twine has shared its pitch deck slide goals.
 Twine has a supply side and a demand side.